tektutor/kubernetes-aug-2022/Day1/README.md

 </pre>

-## Getting inside a container that runs in background
+## ⛹️‍♂️ Lab - Getting inside a container that runs in background
 ```
 docker exec -it ubuntu1 bash
 hostname